Use house as equity for buying another

 It is estimated that over a million Brits own holiday homes overseas whilst many more own investment properties in the UK.
-During the last decade, property has become an important part of many people’s investment portfolio as increasing numbers of people shied away from shares and other traditional ways of saving money.
+During the last decade, property has become an important part of many people’s investment portfolios as increasing numbers of people shied away from shares and other traditional ways of saving money.

 One of the most popular ways to fund the purchase of a second property has been to use cash raised from a loan secured on your main residence.
 And, secured loans are a great way to release equity to buy another house.